vineethkumarv/sv-wiki/Structure.md

 ![image](https://user-images.githubusercontent.com/110484152/187272734-a3fff0ec-94bf-4b03-b065-4faf0263a4b9.png)

                                                     Fig 4 : Data alignment of Packed structure

+The 'byte' takes 8 bits , 8 bits for bit[7:0] and 16 bits for logic[15:0].

  **Output:**

 The below output shows that output of packed structure

 ![ps1](https://user-images.githubusercontent.com/110484152/187270250-0aa48a5a-9fc3-417f-957a-03921d06da1a.png)

                                                      Fig 5: Packed structure